jentery/engl391/index.md

 ## Activity Snapshots of Player Stories (Mar.
 14 - 24)

-The purpose of these nine "activity snapshots" is to demonstrate what Player Stories can do with activity theories of genre and games.
-Each snapshot will be mostly lecture, and all of them will focus on moments of intricate contradiction as multiple genres unfold in a single game.
-They are also meant to help you prepare your own Player Story for submission in April.
+The purpose of these nine “activity snapshots” is to demonstrate what Player Stories can do with activity theories of genre and games.
+Each snapshot will be mostly lecture, and all of them will focus on moments of intricate contradiction where multiple genres unfold simultaneously in a single game.
+The snapshots are also meant to help you prepare your own Player Story for submission in April.

 *Tuesday, March 14th*